Renovating the Lawrence and Eris Field Building at 17 Lexington Avenue

 For construction and scheduling questions, please contact a member of the Baruch College Campus Operations staff:

-- Jim Lloyd, Assistant Vice President for Campus Operations
+- Lisa Edwards, Assistant Vice President of Campus Operations

 - Frank Antonucci, Director of Administration for Campus Operations